sonata-nfv/tng-slice-mngr/README.md

     SONATA_SP_USER=sonata
     SONATA_SP_PWD=1234

-## HOW TO START THE SLICE MANAGER:
+## HOW TO USE THE SLICE MANAGER:
-To configure on which mode to work, write "True" (mode 1) or "False" (mode 2) on the "USE_SONATA" parameter inside the "config.cfg" file.
-Once the mode is configured, use "screen" to open two terminal sessions:
+The slice manager, has two possible work modes depending on the value given to the "USE_SONATA" parameter inside the "config.cfg" file.
+If the value is "True", you will work with your real SONATA SP/Openstack environement.
+If the value is "False", then you will work with the emulated environment (programmed inside the slice-mngr code).

+Either one or the other mode is selected, you will need to open two terminal sessions (the use of "screen" might help):

-1) First session: python main.py ./config.cfg (it also works with python3)
+1) First terminal/session: python main.py ./config.cfg (it also works with python3)
-2) Second Session: use the following commands (use the right id any time you create/delete a NST or instantiate/terminate a NSI):
+2) Second terminal/Session: use the commands described into the follwoing section 'HOW TO "play"...' (use the right id any time you create/delete a NST or instantiate/terminate a NSI)

 ## HOW TO "play"...
 - STEP 1: Check the available services in Sonata SP